 The CECECO is being developed under the umbrella of the Global Network of Regional Sustainable Energy Centres (GN-SEC) and follows its theory of change.
 The innovative platform offers opportunities for joint learning and south-south cooperation on priority issues and solutions.
 UNIDO provides technical services for institution-building and technical program development of the centre in line with the developed twinning methodology.

-Currently, ECO and UNIDO are undertaking a comprehensive consultative preparatory process, which will determine the added value, feasibility as well as the technical and institutional design of the centre.
-The process includes the development of a baseline and needs assessment, a feasibility study and a project document on the first operational phase of the centre.
-The documents will determine the best institutional and technical design for the CECECO.
-Over the past months, significant progress has been achieved.
-The draft baseline and needs assessment and the feasibility study were finalised in close consultation with ECO Member States and international partners.
+ECO and UNIDO have undertaken a comprehensive consultative preparatory process, which determined the added value, feasibility as well as the technical and institutional design of the centre.
+The process included the development of a baseline and needs assessment, a feasibility study and a project document on the first operational phase of the centre.
+The documents determine the best institutional and technical design for the CECECO.
+Laudable progress has been achieved.
+The CECECO design was validated during a regional workshop organised on 23 June 2020 by the ECO Secretariat and UNIDO.